Startrek0/Superstore-Sales-Dashboard-Basic/README.md

 🔍 Key Business Insights

-🏆 Top Performing States

-By Profit:
-California, New York, Washington, Michigan, Virginia
+•	Top 5 state by profit – California, New York, Washington, Michigan, Virginia

-By Sales:
+•	Office Supplies and Technology categories are contributing more for profit

+•	Consumer segment contributes maximum profit

+•	Standard Ship Mode sails to maximum profit

-California, New York, Texas, Washington, Pennsylvania
+•	Top 5 state by sales – California, New York, Texas, Washington, Pennsylvania

-By Quantity Sold:
+•	Office Supplies and Furniture categories are doing more in sales

-California, New York, Texas, Pennsylvania, Washington
+•	Top 5 state by quantity sold – California, New York, Texas, Pennsylvania, Washington

-📌 Insight: California and New York consistently dominate across profit, sales, and quantity sold, indicating strong market presence and customer base.

-📦 Category-Level Performance

-Higher Profit Contribution:
-Technology
-Office Supplies

-Higher Sales Contribution:
-Furniture
-Office Supplies

-📌 Insight: The Technology category is highly profitable despite lower sales volume, suggesting a high-margin product line.

-👥 Customer Segment Analysis

-Most Profitable Segment:
-Consumer Segment

-🚚 Shipping Mode Efficiency

-Maximum Profit Contributor:
-Standard Class Ship Mode

-✅ Strategic Recommendations

-Deep Dive into Washington’s Profitability
-Washington shows high profitability with relatively lower sales and quantity sold.

-🔍 Recommendation: Analyze cost structures, pricing strategies, or operational efficiencies in this region to uncover replicable success factors.
-Focus on High-Margin Categories
-Technology is delivering high profit despite lower sales—an ideal candidate for focused marketing and product bundling strategies.

-🔍 Recommendation: Consider expanding the Technology product range or cross-selling with Office Supplies.
-Leverage Consumer Segment Strength
-The Consumer segment is the most profitable.

-🔍 Recommendation: Launch loyalty programs, targeted campaigns, or exclusive deals for this segment to further enhance revenue.
-Standard Ship Mode Optimization
-Since Standard Class generates the most profit, consider optimizing logistics and delivery further to reduce costs and maintain satisfaction.

-📈 Opportunities for Advanced Analysis & Dashboard Enhancement To expand on these insights, the following analytical layers are recommended:

-  🗓️Year-over-Year KPI Comparison
+✅ Based on the insights, few key recommendations based on the insights:

+•	California, New York providing higher profits with high sales and highest quantity sold, but Washington is appearing higher in profit but lower in sales and quantity sold measures.
+   NOTE: Washington is definitely doing something different as with lower sales and quantity sold measures it is indeed generating more profits.
+So, something to look deeper into the same.
+Maybe their cost of selling is less can be a factor among others, explore.

+•	Technology category is higher in profit and lower in sales.
+Hence, Technology can be a promising category for the superstore companies.

+📈 Scope of further viz analysis regarding the superstore sales:

-Analyze trends in Sales, Profit, and Quantity for the current year vs. previous years to identify growth or decline patterns.
+ •	We can compare the KPI trends of current year vs previous years
-  🛒 vs 💵Sales vs. Profit Correlation
-Assess how strongly sales volumes translate into profits across categories, sub-categories, customer segments, and regions.

-  🔝📅Monthly Sales Extremes
+ •	To further investigate the sales and profit comparison, find the sales and profit correlation among different product categories, sub- categories, segments etc

-Identify the highest and lowest sales months year-wise to optimize inventory and promotional strategies.
+ •	Find the highest and lowest sales per month basis per year

-  🔁📊Weekly Trend Analysis
-Calculate average weekly sales and profits, and flag weeks that consistently perform above or below average—ideal for planning discounts or campaigns.

-  🧩🔍Sub-Category Deep Dive
-Explore which sub-categories under each main category are outperforming or underperforming to drive micro-level decisions.

-📌 Conclusion
-This project lays the foundation for strategic, data-backed decisions in sales, marketing, and operations.
-The dashboard serves not only as a retrospective analysis tool but also as a dynamic reference point for forecasting and optimization.
+ •	Find the average sales and profit across years on a weekly basis, the weeks above and below average sales and profit.